mikel-egana-aranguren/SADI-Docker-Galaxy/README.md

 Notes
 -----

-This project is a continuation of [SADI-Galaxy-Docker](http://github.com/mikel-egana-aranguren/SADI-Galaxy-Docker), with the inverse approach, hence the name: SADI-Galaxy-Docker was a complete Galaxy server, configured with SADI tools, within a Docker image; SADI-Docker is a Docker image with only SADI tools, and any Galaxy instance can invoke the image.
+* This project is a continuation of [SADI-Galaxy-Docker](http://github.com/mikel-egana-aranguren/SADI-Galaxy-Docker), with the inverse approach, hence the name: SADI-Galaxy-Docker was a complete Galaxy server, configured with SADI tools, within a Docker image; SADI-Docker is a Docker image with only SADI tools, and any Galaxy instance can invoke the image.

-Tab2rdf is a "fork" of the [tab2rdf](http://toolshed.g2.bx.psu.edu/view/sem4j/sparql_tools).
+* Tab2rdf is a "fork" of the tool [tab2rdf](http://toolshed.g2.bx.psu.edu/view/sem4j/sparql_tools).
 This version adds option for the user to define no base URI, i.e. all the entities of the tab file have their own URI.

 When using the SADI client on its own, the input dataset's datatypes must be edited, stating that the input is an RDF file.